stephenlb/badger/readme.md

 > Try it out: https://stephenlb.github.io/badger

-This project uses the Spoken SDK to capture voice transcripts.
+This project uses the Spoken SDK to capture voice transmit the transcript using PubNub.